 |CALL FOR PAPERS|

-Organization: Department of Informatics, University of Sussex, UK
+Organization: University of Cambridge, UK

 Milica Gasic is the Head of Dialogue Systems Group, a Lecturer in Spoken Dialogue Systems at the Cambridge University Engineering Department and a Fellow of Murray Edwards College.
 She holds a BS in Computer Science and Mathematics from the University of Belgrade (2006), a MPhil in Computer Speech, Text and Internet Technology (2007) and a PhD in Engineering from the University of Cambridge (2011).
 The topic of her PhD was statistical dialogue modelling and she was awarded an EPSRC PhD plus award for her dissertation.
 She has published around 50 journal articles and peer reviewed conference papers and received a number of best paper awards.
 She is an elected committee member of IEEE SLTC and an appointed board member of Sigdial.

 Keynote talk - Deep reinforcement learning for dialogue policy optimization